kevin-harrison/auto-quorum/benchmarks/README.md

  - [uv](https://docs.astral.sh/uv/) a Python project/package manager.
 ## Project Structure
  - `setup-gcp.sh` Initial GCP setup.
 Only necessary if you are starting a new GCP project.
- - `gcp_cluster.py` Manage cluster of GCP instances.
+ - `scripts` Utilities for configuring the environment and pushing to GCP artifact registry
- - `gcp_ssh_client.py` Manage SSH connections to GCP instances.
+ - `clusters/` Classes for creating and managing GCP instances clusters.
- - `autoquorum_cluster.py` Manage AutoQuorum GCP cluster.
+ - `experiments/` Classes for running GCP experiments with defined clusters and workloads
- - `autoquorum_configs.py` Defines configs for AutoQuorum.
+ - `graphs/` Scripts for graphing the results of the experiments
- - `benchmarks.py` Run AutoQuorum benchmarks, results saved to `benchmarks/logs/`
+ - `benchmarks.py` CLI for running experiments in `experiments/`, results are saved to `logs/`
- - `graph_experiment.py` Graph benchmark data in `benchmarks/logs/`
+ - `graph_experiments.ipynb` Graph experiment data in `logs/`
 ## Deployment steps
 ![gcp-diagram](https://github.com/user-attachments/assets/7dcea25f-f2f5-44a9-a15e-7c18a7e5f517)